openMetadataInitiative/openMINDS_documentation/docs/specifications/controlledTerms/behavioralTask.rst

 :Semantic name: https://openminds.ebrains.eu/controlledTerms/BehavioralTask

-Structured information on the behavioral task that had to be peformed by a subject.
+Structured information on the behavioral task that had to be performed by a subject.

 For this schema openMINDS provides a `library of instances <https://openminds-documentation.readthedocs.io/en/v1.0/libraries/terminologies/behavioralTask.html>`_.